escalante-bio/mosaic/README.md

 The [marimo notebook](example_notebook.py) gives a few examples of how this can work.

-> You'll need a GPU or TPU-compatible version of JAX for structure prediction.
-You might need to install this manually, i.e. ` uv add jax[cuda12_local].`

 > **WARNING**: ColabDesign, BindCraft, etc are well-tested and well-tuned methods for very specific problems. `boltz-binder-design` may require substantial hand-holding to work (tuning learning rates, etc), often produces proteins that fail simple in-silico tests, must be combined with standard filtering methods, hasn't been tested in any wetlab, etc. This is not for the faint of heart: the intent is to provide a framework in which to implement custom objective functions and optimization algorithms for your application.